mohitsinghsengar98/WeSplit/README.md

-🧮 SplitEase – Bill Splitter (SwiftUI)
+#🧮 SplitEase – Bill Splitter (SwiftUI)

 SplitEase is a simple and intuitive bill-splitting app built with SwiftUI.
 It takes the total amount, number of people, and tip percentage, then calculates:

-Total payable amount
+-Total payable amount

-Amount each person must pay
+-Amount each person must pay

-All values displayed in INR (₹) format
+-All values displayed in INR (₹) format

-Perfect for learning SwiftUI forms, state management, and real-time calculations.
+-Perfect for learning SwiftUI forms, state management, and real-time calculations.

-📸 Demo
+#📸 Demo

 Replace this with your GIF or screen recording